MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Model Specification

-This study achieves the count-weighted expression by performing a simple bag-of-word vectorization calculation.
-The above formalizations can be illustrated by the user $v_i$ shown in Figure \ref{Fig:case_textattrubutes}.
-In terms of the username, we have the character-level attribute $a_{i}^c=$``Yoshua Bengio'' that can be divided in to a series of tokens $\mathbf{w}=$`a':1,`b':1,`c':0,$\ldots$,`o':2,$\ldots$, others:0.
+This study constructs the count-weighted expression by performing a simple bag-of-word vectorization calculation.
+The above formalizations can be illustrated by user $v_i$ shown in Figure \ref{Fig:case_textattrubutes}.
+In terms of the username, we have the character-level attribute $a_{i}^c=$``Yoshua Bengio'', which can be divided into a series of tokens $\mathbf{w}=$`a':1,`b':1,`c':0,$\ldots$,`o':2,$\ldots$, others:0.
 Their count numbers follow each token in the text.
 Finally, the corresponding count-weighted vector is $\overrightarrow{\mathbf{x}_{i}^c}=[1,1,0,\ldots,2,\ldots]$.